Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Introduction

-Finally, numerical experiments are given to support the practical efficiency of CF.ADP on some randomly generated problem instances.
-These experiments specifically show that CF.APD vastly outperforms several existing curvature-free methods in practice.\\
+Finally, numerical experiments are given to support the practical efficiency of PF.ADP on some randomly generated problem instances.
+These experiments specifically show that PF.APD consistently outperforms several existing parameter-free methods in practice.

-\emph{Literature Review}.
-We first discuss some accelerated methods for finding stationary points of \eqref{eq:main_prb} under the assumption that $m$ and $M$ are known.
-To keep our notation concise, we will make use of the scalars

-One of the earliest accelerated gradient method for finding approximate stationary points of \eqref{eq:main_prb} is found in \cite{ghadimi2016accelerated}.
-Under the assumption that $\dom h$ is bounded, \cite{ghadimi2016accelerated} presented an accelerated method that obtains a point as in \eqref{eq:stationary_def} in ${\cal O}(MmD_{h}^{2}+[Md_{0}/\rho]^{2/3})$ iterations, where $D_{h}$ denotes the diameter of $h$.
-Motivated by the developments in \cite{ghadimi2016accelerated}, other papers, e.g., \cite{carmon2018accelerated,drusvyatskiy2019efficiency,paquette2017catalyst,li2015accelerated}, developed similar accelerated methods under different assumptions on $f$ and $h$.
-Recently, \cite{kong2019complexity} proposed an accelerated inexact proximal point method that has an optimal iteration complexity bound of ${\cal O}(\sqrt{Mm}\Delta_{0}/\rho^{2})$ when $f$ is weakly convex, but has no advantage when $f$ is convex.
-The work in \cite{kong2020efficient} proposed an adaptive version of this method in which $(m,M)$ were estimated locally, but a lower bound for $\max\{m,M\}$ was still required.
-A version of \cite{kong2019complexity} in which the outer proximal point scheme is replaced with an accelerated one was examined in \cite{liang2018doubly}.

-We now discuss curvature-free methods for finding stationary points of \eqref{eq:main_prb}, i.e., under the assumption that $m$ and $M$ are not known.
-One of the most well-known curvature-free algorithms for finding stationary points of \eqref{eq:main_prb} is the proximal gradient descent (PGD) method with backtracking line search.
-In \cite{nesterov2013gradient}, it was shown that this method obtains a ${\cal O}(\rho^{-2})$ complexity when $f$ is weakly-convex and a ${\cal O}(\rho^{-1})$ bound when $f$ is convex.
-More recently, \cite{ghadimi2019generalized} presented a curvature-free extension of the algorithm in \cite{ghadimi2016accelerated} which can handle both Lipschitz continuous gradients of $f$ and Hölder continuous ones.
-In a separate line of research, \cite{liang2021fista} presented a accelerated method whose main steps are based off of the FISTA algorithm in \cite{beck2009fast}.
-A variant of this method, with improved iteration complexity bounds in the convex setting, was examined in \cite{sim2020fista}.

-For convenience, we compare in \prettyref{tab:compl_compare} the detailed iteration complexity bounds of the curvature-free methods listed above with two instances of CF.APD.
-Specifically, PGD is the adaptive proximal gradient descent method in \cite{nesterov2013gradient}, UPF is the UPFAG method in \cite{ghadimi2019generalized}, NCF is the ADAP-NC-FISTA method in \cite{liang2021fista}, VRF is the VAR-FISTA method in \cite{sim2020fista}, APD\{$\rho$\} (resp.
-APD\{$\rho^{2}$\}) is CF.APD with initial estimate $\hat{m}=\rho$ (resp. $\hat{m}=\rho^{2}$).

-Notice, in particular, that the analysis for UPFAG does include an iteration complexity bound for finding stationary points when $f$ is convex, while NCF and VRF suffer from the requirement that $\dom h$ must be bounded.
-Moreover, up until to this point in time, PGD was the only curvature-free algorithm with an established iteration complexity bound for the unbounded case when $f$ is convex.
-In the nonconvex setting, none of the curvature-free methods prior to this work were able to obtain the optimal complexity bound in \cite{kong2019complexity}.